 While working with the children, my own "survivor" sculptures and wet- clay performance pieces are often inspired by and reflect their creations.
 Their inventions and personal stories become a part of my own aesthetic.

-I continue to do mask workshops with children and adults in schools, with AIDS patients, at East Bay Center for Performing Arts and at Camp Oh-Neh-Tah in upper state New York, a self-esteem camp for inner-city girls where I established an eco-art literacy and ceramics program.
+I have also done mask workshops with children and adults in schools, with AIDS patients, at East Bay Center for Performing Arts and at Camp Oh-Neh-Tah in upper state New York, a self-esteem camp for inner-city girls where I established an eco-art literacy and ceramics program.

 All images on this website are copyrighted.
 For further information please contact the artist at: firstname.lastname@example.org